-The main purpose of balance sheet analysis is to determine if a company is financially strong and economically efficient.
-The first balance sheet we are going to look at is a perfect example of both.
+The main purpose of balance sheet analysis is to determine if a company has financial strength and economic efficiency.
+The first balance sheet mentioned here shows a perfect example of both.
 It can be found in Microsoft's 2001 10K statement.

 A Quick Note on Microsoft's Balance Sheet